 - the organisation of the event, lodging conditions, meals, transportation, preparation and working conditions for the media, for the preparation of team captains meeting must be inspected. - the jumping hill(s).
 The preparation of the hill, the conformity of the hill's actual profile to the certificates, jumpers' safety, and measuring devices must be reviewed. - technical and organisational planning for the jumping competition.
-The TD must assess working conditions for Judges, distance measurers, and calculation personnel; he must also evaluate the communication network (telephone and radio), the coaches' stand, the scoreboard display, start lights, start control, first aid services, and spectator control. - to control of all technical devices - to control the cross-country course, stadium, check profile, stadium layout, start and finish zone and fencing for all these zones. - technical check of organisational planning for the cross-country competition (timekeeping, video-control, photo finish) - the competition program: Inspection must cover training times, team captain meetings, draw, the competition schedule, medical service doping control, equipment control, and the awards ceremony. - Jury: Working conditions, identification, communication - checking the liability insurance (art.
+The TD must assess working conditions for Judges, distance measurers, and calculation personnel; he must also evaluate the communication network (telephone and radio), the coaches' stand, the scoreboard display, start lights, start control, first aid services, and spectator control. - to control of all technical devices - to control the cross-country course, stadium, check profile, stadium layout, start and finish zone and fencing for all these zones. - technical check of organisational planning for the cross-country competition (timekeeping, video-control, photo finish) - TD has the responsibility to check that the requirement of the FIS Timing Booklet are fulfill, according to the level of the competition. - the competition program: Inspection must cover training times, team captain meetings, draw, the competition schedule, medical service doping control, equipment control, and the awards ceremony. - Jury: Working conditions, identification, communication - checking the liability insurance (art.
 212.2)